XPipe LogoXPipe Documentation

 About

 XPipe utilizes an internal HTTP server to realize inter-process communication between different terminal processes, API calls, and MCP server functions.
 The HTTP server binds to localhost on the port 21721 (or 21722 for PTB versions).
-If this port is occupied or blocked, then this will fail and XPipe will fail to start.
+If this port is occupied or blocked, then XPipe will try to fall back to another port in the range of 21723-21743.
+If this still fails, then XPipe won't be able to start up.

-If another application is already running on the port, and you don't have the ability to easily change the used port of the other application, you can override the default XPipe port as well.
+You can override the default port of the XPipe application.
 For this, you have to set the XPIPE_BEACON_PORT environment variable on your system to the new port and restart XPipe.

-- Restart your system: Especially on Windows, the networking implementation can be a bit buggy, sometimes a restart fixes these issues
+• Restart your system: Especially on Windows, the networking can be a bit buggy, sometimes a good old restart fixes these issues